Two Children Were Possibly Bitten By Sharks Off Long Island

 — Trixy Wh (@trixywh) July 18, 2018

 Little Lola Pollina says that the water was so cold that she did not feel pain when the attack occurred.
 She also says there is no doubt in her mind that it was in fact a shark that attacked her, biting down on her leg.
-Waist deep in the water and somewhere around 10 feet from shore when the bite occurred, Lola said she saw an orange like body, just under a foot long, before she saw blood and ran from the water, toward a lifeguard.
+Waist deep in the water and somewhere around 10 feet from shore when the bite occurred, Lola said she saw an orange-like body, just under a foot long, before she saw blood and ran from the water toward a lifeguard.

 “It was a ten-inch orangey body and then there was a fin and then I got out, and my leg was bloody.
 We went to the lifeguards, we ran up to them and they kind of bandaged it.”